PHP2560-Statistical-Programming-R/text-mining-in-class-team6/README.md

 -----Instructions for HarryPotter Analysis, Completed by Yiquan Xu + Annie Yang -------

-Go into the harry potter folder, and go into Annie Yang folder + run makefile.R, the knitted output file should generate in the same folder and will be called textmining_Annie.html
+Go into the harry potter folder, and go into Annie Yang folder + run makefile.R, the knitted output file should generate in the same folder and will be called textmining_Annie.html.
+Go into yiquan folder + run makefile_harry.R, the knitted output file is in the same folder and is called textmining_Yiquan_Xu.html.

 ------------------------------------------------------------------------------------------